 RVCC has adopted an internal grievance procedure providing for the equitable resolution, within a reasonable time, of complaints by students with disabilities alleging violations of their rights under the Americans with Disabilities Act (ADA) and under Section 504 of the Rehabilitation Act of 1973 (Section 504).
 Students who believe they have been denied equal access as described in the above-mentioned laws should follow the procedures listed below.

 Students should submit a Level I grievance form to the Center for Accessibility and Inclusive Education to resolve the complaint.
 It is requested that the grievance is filed within 45 days of the alleged violation.
 If the student does not think that the matter has been resolved at this level, they may submit a complaint to the Dean of Student Affairs or designated official within 10 days of the Level I appeal.
-The final appeal should be sent to Cheryl Wallace, Executive Director of Human Resources, Compliance & Security, Somerset Hall 220.
+The final appeal should be sent to Cheryl Wallace, Vice President for Human Resources, Compliance & Security, Somerset Hall 220.

 No Interference or Retaliation